• Skip to primary navigation

 3. If you are using cans, be sure to remove the paper label on the outside of the can.

-4. Spray one 9-inch x 5-inch loaf pan (affiliate link) and two 15-ounce cans with non-stick cooking spray.
+4. Spray one 9-inch x 5-inch loaf pan and two 15-ounce cans with non-stick cooking spray.
 Set aside.

-5. Whisk (affiliate link) the flour, pumpkin spice, baking powder, baking soda, and salt in a medium-size bowl.
+5. Whisk the flour, pumpkin spice, baking powder, baking soda, and salt in a medium-sized bowl.
 Set aside.

-6. Using a hand mixer (affiliate link) or stand mixer (affiliate link) fitted with a paddle or whisk (affiliate link) attachment, on medium-high speed, beat the eggs, granulated white sugar, light brown sugar, and oil until light and fluffy, about 3-4 minutes.
+6. Using a hand mixer or stand mixer fitted with a paddle or whisk attachment, on medium-high speed, beat the eggs, granulated white sugar, light brown sugar, and oil until light and fluffy, about 3-4 minutes.

 7. Add the brandy and mix on medium until combined.

-8. Add the dry ingredients into the wet ingredients.
+8. Add the dry ingredients to the wet ingredients.
 Mix on low until the flour is fully incorporated into the wet ingredients.

 9. Add the pumpkin to the batter and mix on low until combined.

-10. Remove the bowl from the stand mixer (affiliate link).
+10. Remove the bowl from the stand mixer.
 Add the walnuts and stir until they are incorporated into the batter.

 12. The pumpkin bread is finished when a toothpick inserted in the middle of the bread comes out clean.
 The cooking time may vary depending on your oven.
 Therefore, start checking the bread at 50 minutes.